In Colorado, Trump Announces ‘Operation Aurora’ to Target Illegal Immigrant Crime

 It was invoked during the War of 1812, World War I, and World War II.

-“We will send elite squads of [Immigration and Customs Enforcement], Border Patrol, and federal law enforcement officers to hunt down, arrest, and deport every last illegal alien gang member until there is not a single one left in this country,” Trump pledged, drawing cheers from the crowd.
-He added that any of them who returned would be liable to a 10-year prison sentence without parole.
+“We will send elite squads of [Immigration and Customs Enforcement], Border Patrol, and federal law enforcement officers to hunt down, arrest, and deport every last illegal alien gang member until there is not a single one left in this country,” Trump said, drawing cheers from the crowd.
+He added that any who returned would be liable to a 10-year prison sentence without parole.

-“I’m hereby calling for the death penalty for any migrant that kills an American citizen or a law enforcement officer,” Trump said.
+“I’m hereby calling for the death penalty for any migrant that kills an American citizen or a law enforcement officer,” he said.

-Midway through his remarks, Trump invited onto the stage Cindy Romero, who had captured viral video of criminal activity in her Aurora apartment building that vaulted the community to widespread media attention.
+Midway through his remarks, Trump invited onto the stage Cindy Romero, a local resident who captured a video of criminal activity in her Aurora apartment building that went viral, vaulting the community into the media spotlight.

-“This isn’t just affecting me, this is affecting all of you as well,” Romero said on stage, urging the crowd to reelect the man who stood behind her.
+“This isn’t just affecting me.
+This is affecting all of you as well,” Romero told the crowd, urging them to reelect the man who stood behind her.

 The line to get inside the Gaylord Rockies Resort and Convention Center stretched for at least a mile.